MARCH IN THE GARDEN

-Plant a range of fruit trees and berries and you'll be rewarded with fresh fruit throughout the year.
-Give them a sheltered spot with as much sun as possible.
+Remember the saying "the best time to plant a fruit tree was 5 years ago, the next best time is NOW".
+Plant a range of fruit trees and berries and you'll be rewarded with gorgeous fruit throughout the year.

 TREES & SHRUBS

-Plant new hedges.
-Fantastic hedging plants are Japanese Box, corokia, teucrium, and NZ's favourite Griselinia Broadway Mint!
+Fantastic hedging plants are Japanese Box, Corokia, Teucrium and NZ's favourite Griselinia Broadway Mint!

 TREES FOR SMALL GARDENS

-Dwarf fruit trees and citrus grow well in pots and containers and yield an abundance of fruit.
+Dwarf fruit trees and citrus are ideal for small gardens and also grow well in pots and containers and yield an abundance of fruit.

-Weeping maples are ideal when space is limited - Crimson Queen and Viridis will impress with their gorgeous form and colour.
+Weeping maples are ideal when space is limited - stunning form and colour.